KrasenBoychev/Lights-Store-React/README.md

 * Info about MongoDB

 The database is stored on MongoDB Atlas Cluster, so in order to get access to the database, I have to confirm your IP address.
-If you want to get access, please send an email to krasenboychev11@gmail.com and introduce yourself.
+If you want to get access, please send an email to krasenboychev11@gmail.com, write shortly why you need access and inculde your IP address.